k4iisel/ThriftShirtPawnshop-IT342-G01-Group5/SYSTEM_FLOW.md

 # ThriftShirt Pawnshop System Flow

 ## System Overview
-ThriftShirt Pawnshop is a digital pawnshop management system that handles item pawning, loan management, and wallet transactions for both users and administrators.
+ThriftShirt Pawnshop is a digital pawnshop management system specializing in shirts and clothing items.
+The system handles shirt pawning, loan management, wallet transactions, and thrift resale for both users and administrators.
+Items not redeemed are automatically moved to the thrift store inventory for resale.

 ---